 Labour leader David Cunliffe says this would not have happened if state-owned KiwiRail had chosen Hillside workshops in Dunedin to build the locomotives.

 But he says they cut corners, and the latest debacle raises concerns about KiwiRail's contracting systems.

 Mr Cunliffe says it follows rotting Peruvian sleepers and problems with brake pads and sub-standard steel on locomotives and wagons.

-Next story in National: NZEI makes plea for 2020 deadline
+Next story in New Zealand: NZEI makes plea for 2020 deadline

 Copyright © 2014, Radio New Zealand